hanoixan/Smashing/README.md

 > Requirement: Smashing makes use of the Cell Fracture addon.
 You will also need to have it installed and enabled.

+Download the latest release, and install the .zip as a normal Blender addon.

-To use, place the source files of this project into a .zip, and install this archive as an addon in Blender.
+To manually install from source, place the files under /src into a .zip, and install this archive as an addon in Blender.

 ## Usage